Galileo-dev/blockchain/README.md

 - the wallet creation is available through a dialogue box. when selecting a wallet
 - the balance check page is available after selecting a wallet
 - the doorman has a view where they can check other user balances and make SETH transactions.
+- I chose to use [Wagmi](https://wagmi.sh/) to handle blockchain interactions; this meant I had to create a [custom connector](lib/customConnector.ts) to splice Wagmi and Web3js together.
+This custom connector is based on [wagmi mock connector](https://github.com/wevm/wagmi/blob/6aff9dec2f7d5b9cbb4e3889019f3e3fe5a61dde/packages/core/src/connectors/mock.ts).
+  **Security Risks:**
+  - The project spec forces me to use the keystore file in the web app; however, for an actual application, the user can not assume the application won't just steal their funds.
+It's essential only to use services like metamask, walletconnect, etc. This is because the decrypted keystore file contains the account's private key, which a malicious app could use to steal funds.

 ### Wallet Creation Page